biohacker0/matiksCrack0/readme.md

 > Enjoy before it gets fixed.

 - Connects to Matiks server via WebSocket
-- Automatically finds and joins available games
+- Automatically finds and joins available games or join particular game
 - Decrypts questions in real-time
 - Solves problems before others can